What Is Irony?

 Verbal Irony Examples

 Verbal irony is a form of irony in which you say something you don’t mean.
 Telling a person, “It’s good to know that you hate sour cream” after seeing their dinner with gobs of sour cream is an example of verbal irony.
 Verbal irony can make for comedic scenes.

 In literature, there are two more irony forms:

-- Dramatic irony is irony that occurs when a character is unaware of circumstances that the reader and other characters know.
+- Dramatic irony is irony that occurs when a character is unaware of circumstances that the reader and the other characters know.
 A particular form of dramatic irony is tragic irony.
 For example, the fate of characters like Oedipus, whose actions and speeches took the form of tragic irony.
 Dramatic irony can make for a tragic story.